Saamiya96/Saamiya96/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=saamiya96&label=Profile%20views&color=0e75b6&style=flat" alt="saamiya96" /> </p>

-- 🔭 I’m currently working on **building my portfolio** in React.
+- 🔭 I’m currently working on: **building my portfolio** in React.

-- 🌱 I’m currently learning **JavaScript Algorithms and Data Structures Certification** from freeCodeCamp.
+- 🌱 I’m currently learning: **JavaScript Algorithms and Data Structures Certification** from freeCodeCamp.

+- 🌟 My 2023 Goal: Get a **Software Engineering/Developer** job!

 - ⚡ **About me**: I used to work as a radiographer and now have completed a 13 weeks of fullstack developer training with [futureproof] in HTML, CSS, Node.js, SQL, NoSQL, Docker, React, Python, Django and Flask!